 The Values of Introverts

-- Articulate and thoughtful: communicate ideas and arguments clearly and reasonably;
+- Articulate and thoughtful: communicate ideas and arguments clearly and reasonably.

-- Kind and friendly: cultivate the ability to love and care for others, including non-stakeholders;
+- Kind and friendly: cultivate the ability to love and care for others, including non-stakeholders.

-I have met people who tend to hire people with similar values and personalities to their own.
-Perhaps they assume certain employees are easier to interact with, yet communication is the critical factor, not one’s character or mental energy.
+Introverts can work just as well as extroverts, but is it a good idea to put people with diverse personalities on the same team?
+I have met people who hire people with similar values and personalities.
+Perhaps they assume certain employees are easier to interact with.
+However, communication is the key factor, not one’s character or mental energy.